 - Firewood: $10 per unit (enough for 1 night’s fire)

-Just inside the East entrance to the festival grounds near the Information Booth will be the Access Center.
+Just inside the West Entrance to the festival grounds near the Information Booth will be the Access Center.
 There you can find maps identifying the restricted viewing areas reserved for patrons with disabilities (plus one companion).
 The space in these viewing areas is limited however and will be available on a first-come, first-served basis.

 Also found at the Access Center are large-print programs as well as one printed in Braille.
 A power outlet will be available for recharging power wheelchairs.

-There will be slightly elevated, restricted viewing areas near the Mast Stage and the Boom Stage for people with mobility limitations and/or those who require a sign language interpreter.
+There will be slightly elevated, restricted viewing areas near the Mast, Boom, and Port Stages for people with mobility limitations and/or those who require a sign language interpreter.
 Stop by the Access Center to pick up the specially identified Access wristband that will allow a patron with a disability plus one companion access into the viewing areas.
 Please note: having a wristband does NOT guarantee entry to the viewing areas.
 Space is limited and will be available on a first-come, first served basis.
 When capacity is reached the viewing areas will be closed and no one else will be allowed entry.

 Seating is mandatory in the viewing areas to allow a clean line of sight for everyone.
 Chairs will be provided on a first-come, first-served basis.
 Please cooperate with festival staff if asked to make room for additional patrons.
 There is no smoking in the viewing areas and no saving of seats.
 Any violation of these policies can result in immediate expulsion from the viewing areas.